All Episodes

 But she is kind of a China hawk, which I think is very much necessary.

-Takashi hawk's much smaller than American Hawk.
+Chinese hawkshi, much smaller than the American hawker.

-Uh has been extremely outspoken on the threat China poses, rightfully so.
+Has been extremely outspoken on the threat China poses, rightfully so.

 I think that's very reasonable.

-What is tame look like saying that they're not an existential threat, but knowing they might be, or they just don't say it out loud as much.
+Saying that they're not an existential threat, but knowing they might be, or they just don't say it out loud as much.

-I mean, it's very clear by their policy, but even she took it a little bit further where she wants to institute this new kind of uh anti-espionage law because she came out flat.
+Okay, I mean, it's very clear by their policy, but even she took it a little bit further where she wants to institute this new kind of anti-espionage law because she came out flat.

 We had this clip, it was a little hard to understand.

-Say that I'm a Chinese living in Japan and the Chinese government says we need you to get X information for us.
+Say that I'm a Chinese living in Japan, and the Chinese government says we need you to get X information for us.

 They're required to do it by law.

-So she doesn't want she wants to get rid of that, or she wants to make sure there's a countermeasure against that.
+So she doesn't want, she wants to get rid of that, or she wants to make sure there's a countermeasure against that.

-And much harder for them to buy property, much like you've seen DeSantis or Abbott.
+For Chinese citizens that are in Japan, correct, and much harder for them to buy property, much like you've seen DeSantis or Abbott.

 So she's along those same lines.